 - Washington, D.C., from July 29 to August 3, 2018.

-For background information on past program content, download the 2016 Youth Ambassadors Program daily schedule.
+For detailed information on the program, download the 2017 Youth Ambassadors Program daily schedule.

 The program sponsors seek energetic and mature applicants who are ready to advance their skills to be effective leaders in their schools and communities.
 Youth applicants must be between 15 and 18 years old at the start of the actual program on July 16, 2018.
 Applications are also invited from adults who are active as secondary teachers, trainers, school administrators, and/or community leaders who work with teenaged youth.

 Youth and adults with Canadian citizenship only are eligible to apply; dual U.S. citizens are not eligible.
 Applicants must have fluent English language skills as the program will be executed in English.
 Preference will be given to applicants who have not had previous experience studying or traveling in the United States.
 We especially encourage applications from first generation Canadians, Canadians born outside Canada, and Canadians from indigenous populations including First Nations, Métis, and Inuit.
 The group of selected participants must represent the diversity of Canada with characteristics that achieve geographic, ethnic, gender, and socio-economic balance.